-If you've been dreaming about starting your own business, better managing an existing business or simply earning a promotion at work, an entrepreneur degree program can help you further your career.
+If you've been dreaming about starting your own business, managing an existing business or simply earning a promotion at work, an entrepreneur degree program can help you further your career.

-As a student in SNHU's entrepreneur degree program, you will explore strategies for launching and operating consulting businesses, learn how to evaluate potential and existing franchise operations and learn best practices being used by today's most successful entrepreneurs.
+As a student in an entrepreneur degree program, you will explore strategies for launching and operating consulting businesses, learn how to evaluate potential and existing franchise operations and learn best practices being used by today's most successful entrepreneurs.

 The United States is home to many entrepreneurial success stories.
 From Microsoft's Bill Gates to Apple's Steve Jobs, our society reveres these successful business owners and holds them up as examples to aspiring entrepreneurs.

 The entrepreneurial spirit is alive and well in our country today, and entrepreneurship is a key driver of the nation's economy.
-According to the U.S. Bureau of Labor Statistics (BLS),* in the year ending March 2015, start-up firms less than a year old created 1.7 million jobs, making up 60 percent of total employment growth in the U.S. that year.
+According to the U.S. Bureau of Labor Statistics (BLS),* in the year ending March 2015, start-up firms less than a year old created 1.7 million jobs, making up 60% of total employment growth in the U.S. that year.